Damanotra/pandanistas_sprint_jakarta2020/README.md

 ## 5. Setup the development environment
 - Documentation on how to setup the development environment: https://dev.pandas.io/docs/development/contributing.html#contributing-dev-env

+## 6. Get familiar with the issues you will be working on
+We have made a dashboard where you can explore various issues related to pandas' documentation [here](https://hub.gke.mybinder.org/user/pandanistas-docstring_notebooks-lvxcyxgm/notebooks/docstring_error_interactive.ipynb).

 If you come across any trouble, feel free to contact me - Galuh https://twitter.com/galuhsahid / https://github.com/galuhsahid.
 I'd be happy to help!

 # During the sprint (Feb 15, 2020)